1/3

 Modernization and innovation

-Migrating to a modern database platform can enable the adoption of new technologies and features, unlocking new business opportunities and driving innovation.
+Migrating to PostgreSQL can enable the adoption of new technologies and features, unlocking new business opportunities and driving innovation.

 • Fact 3/6